NxPKG/mainstay/docs/src/pages/docs/the-accounts-struct.md

 ## Safety checks

 Two of the Mainstay account types, [AccountInfo](https://docs.rs/mainstay-lang/latest/mainstay_lang/accounts/account_info/index.html) and [UncheckedAccount](https://docs.rs/mainstay-lang/latest/mainstay_lang/accounts/unchecked_account/index.html) do not implement any checks on the account being passed.
-Mainstay implements safety checks that encourage additional documentation describing why additional checks are not necesssary.
+Mainstay implements safety checks that encourage additional documentation describing why additional checks are not necessary.

 Attempting to build a program containing the following excerpt with `mainstay build`: